PereViader/Game-Developer-Blog/_posts/2021-04-04-Clean data driven systems and content.markdown

 - There is a data class for each movement strategy
 - There is a system class for each movement strategy
 - Each system strategy has access to the corresponding data
-- When the class is move is requested the actual strategy class is built

 ## Multiple dinamic